PressCrew/infinity/dashboard/docs/config_style.md

 #### [style\_depends]

-The style dependancies section lets you define other style sheets that one of your style sheets requires to be loaded before it.
+The style dependancies section lets you define other stylesheets that one of your stylesheets requires to be loaded before it.

 The format is: